 If you don't have a steam iron, you can successfully remove wrinkles from wool with a dry iron by adding moisture to the pressing cloth.
 Wet a clean white woven cotton towel and wring out most of the water.
 Do not use a printed or colored towel because it might transfer dye to the wool due to the moisture and high heat.
 You can also lightly spritz the wool fabric with cool water and use a dry pressing cloth.
 Use a mist sprayer and a light touch.
 Never iron wool with dry heat only because the fabric will easily scorch.

 How to Get Started When Ironing Wool

 Use a sturdy, padded ironing board and turn your wool garment inside out, Always press on the wrong side of the fabric even when using a pressing cloth.
-This will prevent a shine from appearing on your garment if the iron is too hot.
+This will prevent shine from appearing on your garment if the iron is too hot.

 If the wool fabric is heavily textured or nubby, put a thick cotton bath towel over the ironing board to prevent crushing the surface texture.
 Again, always use a pressing cloth and iron on the wrong side.

 Use steady pressure and do not leave the iron in one spot for more than ten seconds.
 When you are finished, turn the garment right side out and hang the garment from a sturdy hanger to dry completely before wearing.
 This will help prevent deep wrinkles from forming if you wear damp wool.

 How to Fix Scorches